Little souls rescue and sanctuary

 Our Adoption Process

-We’re here to help you find the perfect match a safe and loving forever home is our top priority.
+We’re here to help you find the perfect match and our cats the best forever homes ever

 Here’s how it works: